astashov/liftosaur/src/docs/content/docs.md

 Now, scroll to the very bottom and press "Save".
 You'll get back to the day editing screen.
 In the "Available Exercises" you'll see our new "Bench Press" exercise.
 Press it, and it should appear in the "Selected exercises".
 That means our first day now has this exercise added.

-You can give it a try for real now - go back to the list of days, and then go back again to the "Choose Program" screen.
+You can give it a try now - go back to the list of days, and then go back to the "Choose Program" screen.
 There, click on our new "Liftosaurus" program to select it.
-Press "Start Workout" at the footer, then press "Finish the workout".
-You'll see that for the next workout the weight will be 50lb now.
+Click on "Start Workout" at the footer, then click on "Finish the workout".
+You'll see that for the next workout, the weight will be 50lb now.

 ### Conditional logic